rodrigobrito/akamai-siem-connector/README.md

 `processor-kafka/etc/settings.json` and specify the connection attributes of the instance.
 Depending on the volumetry, you will need to scale the `processor`.

+You can also transform the data fetched (in JSON format).
+You can find the transformation settings in the `json-converter/src/main/resources/etc/settings.json`.
+You can enrich the data, decode fields, and change the format (JSON -> CEF).

 To define the customer SIEM attributes, just edit the file `logstash-kafka-<siem-identifier>/etc/logstash.conf`.

 And that's it!!